cryptable/facial-recognition/README.md

 Frigate is now accessible through URL http://<IP>:5000

-Ssh into the guest from a third terminal to start CompreFace:
+Ssh into the guest from a third terminal to start Deepstack:

 ```
-cd compreface
+cd deepstack
 sudo docker compose up
 ```